rpy2/rpy2/doc/source/overview.rst

 .. note::

    At the time of writing, 2 unit tests will fail.
-Their failure is forced, because the terminating then starting again an embbeded R is causing problems.
+Their failure is forced, because terminating then starting again an embbeded R is causing problems.

 .. warning::